transentis/bptk_py/README.md

 * ``title``: Plot title
 * ``visualize_from_period``: First index field to visualize from (in case we want to cut off the first x periods)
 * ``x_label and y_label``: set the label names for the axis.
+* ``series_names``: This optional parameter allows you to override the series names (in the order of the equations).
+Use Python's list notation: ``[ ]``.
+Without this parameter, BPTK will just use the equation and scenario names.
+If you have 3 equations and only specify one value in the list, will only modify the name of the first series.
+You may also use an empty string in the list to change the name of the second (or third..) series: ``[ "", "nameToChangeTo" ]``

 ## TODO
 * Monitoring: We need to monitor changes to specified itmx files and parse to python file